DataBiosphere/tanagra/docs/INDEXING.md

 gcloud auth login
 ```

-### Expand Underlay Config
+### Validate Underlay Config
-Expand the defaults, scan the source data, and generate an expanded underlay config file that includes all this
+Validate the config files by scanning the source dataset.
+This not strictly required, but is highly recommended.
-information.
-The first argument is a pointer to the user-specified underlay file.
+In particular, this will check to see if the attribute data types you specified match the underlying source data.
-The second argument is a pointer to the directory where Tanagra can write the expanded config files.
+If they don't, or you did not specify a data type, then this command will print out what you should set it to.

-Both arguments must be absolute paths.
+The argument is a pointer to the top-level config file.
+It must be an absolute path.
 Example:
 ```
-./gradlew indexer:index -Dexec.args="EXPAND_CONFIG $HOME/tanagra/service/src/main/resources/config/broad/cms_synpuf/original/cms_synpuf.json $HOME/tanagra/service/src/main/resources/config/broad/cms_synpuf/expanded"
+./gradlew indexer:index -Dexec.args="VALIDATE_CONFIG $HOME/tanagra/service/src/main/resources/config/broad/cms_synpuf/cms_synpuf.json"
 ```

 ### Create Index Dataset